-- Collaborate with parents to expand everyday learning through Home Links that connect with the classroom's lesson and Teaching Strategies GOLD© parent activities. - Engage teachers, CFEs and parents to collaboratively develop Individual Child Curriculum Plan (ICCP) and set family goals in Child Family Reviews. - Hold parent meetings in each classroom to engage parents with the classroom curriculum. - Provide program-wide all-parent meetings that offer training and support in diverse topics related to child development, language and literacy and that engage the family in their child's education, including Dialogic reading. - Provide staff training and coaling in child language and literacy development, family literacy strategies, and adult learning strategies. - Implement developmentally appropriate family literacy practices and strategies.
+- Collaborate with parents to expand everyday learning through Home Links that connect with the classroom's lesson and Teaching Strategies GOLD© parent activities. - Engage teachers, CFEs and parents to collaboratively develop Individual Child Curriculum Plan (ICCP) and set family goals in Child Family Reviews. - Hold parent meetings in each classroom to engage parents with the classroom curriculum. - Provide program-wide all-parent meetings that offer training and support in diverse topics related to child development, language and literacy and that engage the family in their child's education, including Dialogic reading.
+A series of Dialogic Reading trainings will be offered to families in the upcoming months. - Provide staff training and coaling in child language and literacy development, family literacy strategies, and adult learning strategies.

+• Implement developmentally appropriate family literacy practices and strategies.